Neo (The Matrix): The Matrix Revolutions

 Neo and Trinity are given the Logos, a hovercraft commanded by Morpheus's former lover, Niobe, in what seems to others as a suicidal journey to the Machine City.
-Meanwhile, captain Roland and the Nebuchadnezzar's surviving crew of Link and Morpheus in the hovercraft Hammer/Mjolnir return to Zion, which is now besieged and losing to the Machines.
-Neo and Trinity are ambushed by the stowaway Bane/Smith; who blinds Neo with an electric cable, but is killed when Neo discovers an ability to "see" programs and Machines independently without his eyesight.
-Neo, with Trinity as pilot, guide the Logos past the Machine City's defenses, but in the effort the Logos crash-lands, Trinity sustains fatal injuries and dies.
+Meanwhile, Captain Roland and the Nebuchadnezzar's surviving crew of Link and Morpheus in the hovercraft Hammer/Mjolnir return to Zion, which is now besieged and losing to the Machines.
+Neo and Trinity are ambushed by the stowaway Bane/Smith, who blinds Neo with an electric cable, but is killed when Neo discovers an ability to "see" programs and machines independently without his eyesight.
+Neo, with Trinity as pilot, guides the Logos past the Machine City's defenses, but in the effort the Logos crash-lands, and Trinity sustains fatal injuries and dies.

 Neo encounters the Deus Ex Machina, a giant machine construct and the leader of the machines.
 He offers Smith's defeat and destruction to the Deus in exchange for a truce.
 The offer is accepted; Neo enters the Matrix to find that Smith has copied himself throughout the simulated world, now truly threatening the safety and stability of the Matrix.
 One of the copies of Smith, having assimilated the Oracle and obtained as much freedom and control over the virtual world as Neo, faces Neo alone.
 For a while, the two fight evenly with no real advantage, but ultimately, the tireless Smith begins to wear out Neo and takes control of the fight.
 Realizing that he cannot win with brute force, Neo allows Smith to assimilate him, which enables the machines to eradicate the Smith virus directly through his body.
 Unfortunately, the process also kills Neo.

 Neo's body is taken away by the machines in the Machine City, while below in Zion, the machines stop their attack and depart in deference to the peace that Neo bartered.
 The Matrix is rebooted and a beautiful sunrise appears over the horizon, created by Sati in Neo's honor.